 Judge Bob Bellear

-Judge Bob Bellear, one of nine children, rose from a working class background to become Australia’s first Aboriginal judge.
+The late Judge Bob Bellear, one of nine children, rose from a working class background to become Australia’s first Aboriginal judge.
 He was the founder of the Aboriginal Housing Company in 1972, a Director of the Aboriginal Medical Service and the Aboriginal Legal Service through most of the 1970s, and Chairman of Tranby College.
-He died in 2005.

-Below is his first-hand account of how the Aboriginal Housing Company was established on the Block
+Below is his first-hand account of how the Aboriginal Housing Company Ltd was established on the Block

 The Aboriginal Housing Company was Born